tsinghua-ideal/Syno/docs/plans.md

 ## CodeGen

+- [ ] Generate object files, instead of static libraries.
+Then dynamically link the kernels instead of compiling C++ wrappers again and again.
+- [ ] Add auto scheduler options to reduce tuning time.
 - [x] Add padding by padding variables that cannot be divided by their denominators.
 - [ ] Optimization: Early reduction to reduce FLOPs.
 - [ ] Early reduction analysis is actually compulsory.
 Otherwise in autodiff settings, the RDom may be left unmentioned, causing Halide compile errors!